ftpmorph/ftprivacy/README.md

 # [FTPrivacy.cloud](https://ftprivacy.cloud)

 About to reboot this project in a major way.

-Check the site or follow on [Twitter](https://twitter.com/ftprivacy), [Telegram](https://t.me/FTPrivacy), or [Mastodon](https://social.privacytools.io/@ftpihole) for updates.

 Big things coming soon.

+Check the site or follow on [Twitter](https://twitter.com/ftprivacy) or [Telegram](https://t.me/FTPrivacy) for updates on cool new stuff.

+Don't worry, I still maintain a list of the standard domain blocklists as per the old site [right here.](https://ftprivacy.cloud/domain-blocklists.html)